Board of Directors

 Marc is a Spokane Valley resident, avid cyclist, and advocate for non-motorized transportation.
 He leads a weekly group road ride for his local bike shop, is a member of the Spokane Bikes committee, and frequent volunteer and participant at cycling events.
 Marc is a 2006 Ironman finisher, where the swim and the run made him appreciate cycling even more.
 When he’s not riding his bike or spoiling his granddaughter, Marc is a software engineer at Moz.

 |John Pope, Anacortes

-John is passionate about creating statewide bicycle routes and is eagerly working with Washington Bikes to create a northern route that will become a part of the US Bicycle Route System.
+John is passionate about creating statewide bicycle routes and is eagerly working with Washington Bikes to create a northern route that has become a part of the US Bicycle Route System as USBR10.
 His community involvement is extensive and includes serving on the boards of Skagit Regional Transportation Planning Organization, the Anacortes Chamber of Commerce and Skagit Council of Governments/RTPO Active Communities Taskforce.

 |Andrew Pryor, Dixie (Bio to come)|